dennishorte/cube-legacy-online/README.md

 Build the image using the following command

-To run: `python3 main.py`
+To run: `flask run`

-The application will be accessible at http:127.0.0.1:5000.
+The application will be accessible at http://localhost:5000.

 **Setup EC2 Instance**